 Review the evidence to ensure that there are sufficient grounds to warrant a charge of academic dishonesty.
-Faculty involved will not consult with colleagues and discuss the details of the incident, but instead consult with the Asst/Assoc Dean to help determine what course of action to pursue.
+Faculty involved will not consult with colleagues and discuss the details of the incident but instead will consult with the Assistant Dean to help determine what course of action to pursue.

 - 2. If the faculty member is fairly certain that she or he is dealing with a case of academic dishonesty, the faculty member should meet with the student in question as soon as possible.
-If the student is unable to explain away the faculty member's suspicions, then the faculty member will collect all available evidence, keeping the originals and submitting photocopies to the Asst/Assoc Dean.
-Consultation with the Asst/Assoc Dean will occur immediately after having consulted with the student(s) involved.
-Either the faculty member or the Asst/ Assoc Dean will make a photocopy of the work in question available to the accused student(s) on request. - 3.
-When a faculty member believes that a student has violated the academic honesty code during the final examination period and cannot discuss the issue with the student in question (because he/she has left campus for the holiday or summer), the faculty member will assign the student an "L" grade to show that the actual grade will be turned in late. - 4.
+If the student is unable to explain away the faculty member's suspicions, then the faculty member will collect all available evidence, keeping the originals and submitting photocopies to the Assistant Dean.
+Consultation with the Assistant Dean will occur immediately after having consulted with the student(s) involved.
+Either the faculty member or the Assistant Dean will make a photocopy of the work in question available to the accused student(s) on request. - 3.
+When a faculty member believes that a student has violated the academic honesty code during the final examination period and cannot discuss the issue with the student in question (because he or she has left campus for the holiday or summer), the faculty member will assign the student an "L" grade to show that the actual grade will be turned in late. - 4.
 In cases in which the student and the faculty member come to an agreement about the violation and its sanction, the faculty member may assign the grade agreed upon.
-In any event, the faculty member will submit a timely, brief, written report of the incident to the Asst/Assoc Dean. - 5.
+In any event, the faculty member will submit a timely, brief, written report of the incident to the Assistant Dean. - 5.
 In cases where mutual agreement between student and faculty member has not been reached, the following procedures shall be followed: - a.
-The faculty member will collect all available evidence and submit photocopies of it (keeping the originals) to the Asst/Assoc Dean, along with a brief written report of the incident and a recommended sanction. - b.
-The Asst/Assoc Dean will review the evidence, consult with the student(s), make a determination about whether or not academic dishonesty occurred, and, if so, will impose a sanction commensurate with the nature of the offense.
-The Asst/Assoc Dean will normally
+The faculty member will collect all available evidence and submit photocopies of it (keeping the originals) to the Assistant Dean, along with a brief written report of the incident and a recommended sanction. - b.
+The Assistant Dean will review the evidence, consult with the student(s), make a determination about whether or not academic dishonesty occurred and, if so, will impose a sanction commensurate with the nature of the offense.
+The Assistant Dean will normally uphold the sanction proposed by the faculty member, if it is in line with University policy and no new evidence has come to light.